 No legal complaints related to Human Rights were received during FY 2021.
 The Company has in place a very robust internal mechanism to address the employee grievances and implements it effectively.

-Principle 6: Business should respect, protect, and make efforts to restore the environment policy, the Company commits to engage and involve customers, vendors and contractors in its environmental sustainability mission and shares its expectations to collaboratively achieve environmental objectives.
+Principle 6: Business should respect, protect, and make efforts to restore the environment

 Does the policy related to Principle 6 cover only the Company or extends to the Group/ Joint Ventures/ Suppliers/ Contractors/ NGOs/ Others?